AdobeDocs/advertising.en/help/search-social-commerce/common-tasks/custom-metrics/custom-metric-delete.md

 ---
 title: Delete a custom metric
 description: Learn how to delete custom metrics, which are calculated from standard metrics.
+exl-id: 531da1f7-6e20-4124-9e8c-e1816929c4d7
 ---
 # Delete a custom metric